Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

 You might also want to introduce Chok the tengu weapon shop owner here as another acquaintance of Laria's.
 He has a role to play in adventure 04, but that's also where I first saw his name mentioned at all, and that book expected him to be a long-time ally.
-Having him appear him as one of their weapon suppliers is more organic.
+Having him appear him as one of the Ravens' regular suppliers is more organic.

 After Rexus deciphers the documents, a process the PCs can help speed up, we go